yunwon/gatsby-starter-netlify-cms-test/src/pages/healthyhomes/index.md

 keyDates:
   title: Key dates for landlords
 keyDatesList:
-  list:
   - description: >-
       Landlords must include a signed statement with any new, varied or renewed tenancy agreement that they will comply, or already do comply, with the healthy homes standards.
 Test
     title: From 1 July 2019 Test
   - description: >-
       Landlords must include a statement of their current level of compliance with the healthy homes standards in any new, varied or renewed tenancy agreement.
     title: From 1 July 2020 Test
   - description: >-
       Private landlords must ensure their rental properties comply with the healthy homes standards within 90 days of any new, or renewed, tenancy.
     title: From 1 July 2021
   - description: All boarding houses must comply with the healthy homes standards.
     title: From 1 July 2023
   - description: All rental homes must comply with the healthy homes standards.
     title: From 1 July 2024
 ---